Cross-posted at PolitickerNJ

 The risk for Christie lies in two areas.
 First, he has given his political opponents a new epithet to use against him: “mean-spirited”.
 The “bully” attack never really worked.
 Few voters who don’t already disapprove of the governor’s policies think of him as a bully.
 Among the remainder, bully may actually be a good thing considering what low opinion they have of the Trenton status quo.
 However, mean-spirited is another matter entirely.

 You can be a bully and still make decisions in the best interests of the state.
 Being mean-spirited, on the other hand, means you make decisions based on personal political calculations in spite of what may be good for the state.
 Whether or not you agree with Christie’s cuts, this line of attack can have some traction among female independent voters who have been wavering in their support for the governor.
-[See here and here for a discussion of these voters.]
+[See blog posts from June 29 and June 1 for a discussion of these voters.]

 The other risk for Christie is where this leaves his erstwhile political allies in the legislative majority.
 Steve Sweeney has been the single most important factor in the governor’s legislative success.
 He has been the one thing standing between Christie and governmental deadlock.